KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 :::

 ::: tip
 It is not possible to both PoW mine and stake on the same node.
-When the chain's consensus mechanism is set to both PoS and PoW, the developer will need a minimum of two nodes mining/staking to keep the blockchain moving.
+Therefore, when the chain's consensus mechanism allows both PoS and PoW, the chain creator needs a minimum of two nodes mining/staking to keep the blockchain moving.
 :::

 ### Notes on How ac_staked Functions